renpy/renpy/sphinx/source/testcases.rst

 .. should an exception during a callback call prevent subsequent callbacks from being called ?

-There is no equivalent callback for code being executed before the tests happens, as such code can simply be put inside a python block at the beginning of the testcase, or in ``init python`` blocks.
+There is no equivalent callback for code being executed before the tests happen, as such code can simply be put inside a python block at the beginning of the testcase, or in ``init python`` blocks.

-The :func:`is_in_test` function is helpful to know whether a test is currently executing or not.
+The :func:`renpy.is_in_test` function is helpful to know whether a test is currently executing or not.

 Test statements